Kenya election chief fears vote won't be credible

 Nairobi, Kenya (CNN)Kenya's electoral commission chief warned Wednesday that he lacked faith in the possibility of Kenya delivering a free and fair presidential election next week -- and pointed to political leaders as the greatest threat to a credible vote.

-Wafula Chebukati's comments come in the wake of the resignation of a senior member of the Independent Electoral and Boundaries Commission, Roselyn Akombe, over security fears and alleged partisanship on the board.
+Wafula Chebukati's comments come in the wake of the resignation of Roselyn Akombe, a senior member of the Independent Electoral and Boundaries Commission, over security fears and alleged partisanship on the board.

 "I want to issue a stern warning to the players of both sides to stop intentions to interfere in the process," Chebukati told a news conference.